maksim-paskal/k8s-resources-cli/README.md

 # Kubernetes resource advisor

-This tool helps you to find right resources for your Kubernetes pods.
+This tool helps you to find the right resources for your Kubernetes pods.

 ## Install prometheus